olivernadj/assignments/README.md

   - finishing the home assignments [10h]
   - have an interview and a pear programming [2h]

 I able to keep hire, if I hire the right people only.
-That is why my goal is not to fulfill open headcount, but make sure you are not a jerk or bozos, but a real team player.
+That is why my goal is not to fulfill open headcount, but make sure you are not a jerk or bozo, but a real team player.

 Working in a team with A and A+ people is easy for those whom find joy in engineering challenges, who can turn off the outside world and flow with the task.
 Working in a team with A and A+ people is hard for those whom demotivates A-players.

 ## Open Positions
 We are looking for full stack software developers.
-You may master either back-end or front-end, but you need to understand each layer of the stack.
+You may master either back-end or front-end, but you need to have understanding on the layers of the stack.

-### Job Descriptions
-- Job Descriptions for Back-End position: [Java Solution Developer](Java-Solution-Developer.md)
-- Job Descriptions for Front-End position: [Front-End Solution Developer](Front-End-Solution-Developer.md)

 ### The Task
 On the following link you will find the complete assignments.
 It combines Back-End and/or Front-End details.
 It is up to you what to finish or skip.
 Please do not spend more than 10 hours on this task.
 Done is better than perfect.

 [Job Interview Assignment for Full Stack, Back-End and Front-End Developer position](basic-shop.job-interview-assignment.md)

+### Related Job Descriptions
+- Job Description for Back-End position: [Java Solution Developer](Java-Solution-Developer.md)
+- Job Description for Front-End position: [Front-End Solution Developer](Front-End-Solution-Developer.md)

 ## Closed assignments
 For informative purpose only you can find some previous assignments solved by the current - hopefully your future - team mates.